tharwatsamy/tharwatsamy/README.md

-### Here is what i'm working on 👋
+### Hi there, I'm tharwat samy  👋

-- 🔭 I’m currently working on my health, making customers and students happy
+- 🔭 currently working on my health, making customers and students happy
-- 🌱 I’m currently learning Database design and web development
+- 🌱 currently learning Database design and web development
-- 💬 Ask me about anything
+- 💬 Mobile Apps Developer
+- ⚡ Fun fact: always learning
 - 📫 How to reach me: https://bit.ly/3J8QjKP
-- 😄 Pronouns: he|him
-- ⚡ Fun fact: always learning

  <!--- - 👯 I’m looking to collaborate on ...-->
 <!--- 🤔 I’m looking for help with ...-->